-Vietnam’s most decorated swimmer aims to dethrone Brazil’s Paralympic legend
+Vietnam’s most decorated swimmer aims to dethrone Brazil’s Paralympic legend26 Nov 2017

 The proverb which says “If at first you don't succeed, try, try, try again” may very well apply to Vietnam’s Thanh Tung Vo.
 After years being overshadowed by Daniel Dias’ success, the five-time Asian swimming champion is hoping to finally defeat the Brazilian legend at the Mexico City 2017 World Championships, from 2-7 December.